Bleala/Vdirsyncer-DOCKERIZED/README.md

 * Created a new healthcheck script.<br>
 * Removed log file, because of docker logs.<br>
 * New logging function in start.sh to reduce code duplication.<br>
+* Much faster start and stop for the container.<br>

 **Current Versions:**<br>